stagedml/pylightnix/docs/Reference.md

 Create a [Config](#pylightnix.types.Config) object out of config dictionary.
 Asserts if the dictionary is not JSON-compatible.
-As a handy hack, filter out `m:Registry` variable which likely is an utility [Registry](#pylightnix.types.Registry) object.
+As a handy hack, filter out `r:Registry` variable which likely is an utility [Registry](#pylightnix.types.Registry) object.

 <a name="pylightnix.core.cfgdict"></a>